nemonik/hands-on-DevOps-gen2/README.md

 ```

 On OSX, simply closing your current terminal and opening a new one should be enough for the change to take, but for Arch you may have to logout or reboot.

+### 10.2.5.
+Finish configuring neovim

+The class automation will attempt to configure [neovim](https://github.com/neovim/neovim) (nvim) installing [junegunn/vim-plug](https://github.com/junegunn/vim-plug) a plugin manager, a number of additional plugins to include a language server.

+The plugins installed

+- [tpope/vim-commentary](https://github.com/tpope/vim-commentary) to comment stuff out when in nvim's "normal" mode you just type `gcc`.
+- [junegunn/vim-easy-align](https://github.com/junegunn/vim-easy-align) to align text when in "visual" mode.
+- [ctrlpvim/ctrlp.vim](https://github.com/ctrlpvim/ctrlp.vim) to provide a finder.
+- [preservim/nerdtree](https://github.com/preservim/nerdtree) to provide a file tree explorer, when in "normal" mode press thje `space` key followed by the `n` key.
+- [Xuyuanp/nerdtree-git-plugin](https://github.com/scrooloose/nerdtree-git-plugin) to extend NERDTree to show git status,
+- [tiagofumo/vim-nerdtree-syntax-highlight](https://github.com/tiagofumo/vim-nerdtree-syntax-highlight) to extend NERDTree with extra syntax and highlighting.
+- [airblade/vim-gitgutter](https://github.com/airblade/vim-gitgutter) to show in sign column which lines have been added, modified, or removed when in a git repository.
+- [tpope/vim-fugitive](https://github.com/tpope/vim-fugitive) to provide a git command functionality in the editor.
+- [vim-airline/vim-airline](https://github.com/vim-airline/vim-airline) to provide a status/tabline.
+- [vim-airline/vim-airline-themes](https://github.com/vim-airline/vim-airline-themes) to provide themes to the vim-airline status/tabline.
+- [preservim/nerdcommenter](https://github.com/preservim/nerdcommenter) to comment stuff out.
+I haven't settled on whether i I like thise plugin or `tpope/vim-commentary`.
+To comment out a line in either normal/visual mode type `space` followed by `cc`.
+- [NLKNguyen/papercolor-theme](https://github.com/NLKNguyen/papercolor-theme) to provide both light and dark schemes.
+I've selected `PaperColor` color scheme later in the [ansible/files/init.vim](./ansible/files/init.vim).
+- [fatih/vim-go](https://github.com/fatih/vim-go) to install the official Go development plugin.
+- [neoclide/coc.nvim](https://github.com/neoclide/coc.nvim) to install and configure a language server.
+I've configured the language server to install a number of extensions:
+  - [coc-go](https://github.com/josa42/coc-go), a Go language server extension using `gopls`.
+  - [coc-pyright](https://github.com/fannheyward/coc-pyright), a Python3 language server extension.
+  - [coc-solargraph](https://github.com/neoclide/coc-solargraph), a Ruby language server extension using `solargraph`.
+  - [coc-spell-checker](https://github.com/iamcco/coc-spell-checker), a basic spell checker that works with camelCase code.
+  - [coc-json](https://github.com/neoclide/coc-json), a Json language server extension.
+  - [coc-yaml](https://github.com/neoclide/coc-yaml), a fork of [vscode-yaml](https://github.com/redhat-developer/vscode-yaml) that provides a YAML language server extension.
+  - [coc-angular](https://github.com/iamcco/coc-angular), an [Angular](https://github.com/angular/angular) language server extension.
+  - [coc-html](https://github.com/neoclide/coc-html), an HTML language server extension.
+  - [coc-snippets](https://github.com/neoclide/coc-snippets) provides a snippets solution.
+  - [coc-prettier](https://github.com/neoclide/coc-prettier) provides Coc extension to format a numbe of file types using [prettier](https://github.com/prettier/prettier).
+To run the prettier command line interface enter `npx prettier` in the shell.

+I'll be honest I use most of these plugins and extensions, some more than others.
+A few I have yet to fully learn.

+When you first start `nvim` on the command-line you will be greated with a number of warning/error messages.
+This is because the [ansible/files/init.vim](./ansible/files/init.vim) copied to your `~/.config/nvim/init.vim` is pre-configure to use the plugins yet to be installed.

+You must now install them while in visual mode.
+Just press the `esc` to get past the error messages and then type `:PlugInstall` and `junegunn/vim-plug` will install the plugins described above.
+To close the status window type `:q!` then restart `nvim` and the langauge server will automatically install its extensions.
+Pressing `:q` will close Coc's status window.

+I would really love to teach you about `vi`, `vim` and `nvim`, but doing so is really outside the scope of this class.
+I've really been an avid [nano](https://www.nano-editor.org/), but capable of using `vi` in a pinch as it almost always garunteed to be installed in Unix-like operating system.
+Neovim pushed me over the cliff to use it fill time.
+This is is why `nano` is aliased to `nvim`, so if you enter `nano` into the the shell it will start instead `nvim`.
+You can override this by typing nano's full path, `/usr/local/bin/nano` on OSX and `/usr/bin` on Arch.
+You can strip the alias out of your shell initialization file or for a session map it back the the `alias` command.

+I'd encourage you to read vim's [docs](https://www.vim.org/docs.php).
+Read through the [FAQ](https://vimhelp.org/vim_faq.txt.html).
+Give [VIM Adventures](https://vim-adventures.com/) some play.
+May print out [Allison McKnight's cheat sheet](https://www.cs.cmu.edu/~15131/f17/topics/vim/vim-cheatsheet.pdf) or search the Internet for another.

+We will be using `nvim` in the class, but I won't know if you're using something else.

 ## 10.3.
 Spin up the Factory